Books, tools, gifts and workshops

-The Writers’ Workshoppe is a resource place for writers.
-We offer daily writing workshops—over twelve a week.
+We also offer daily writing workshops—over twelve a week.
 Some workshops meet on a weekly basis, others are weekend intensives.
 Some are facilitated, some are not.
-Our instructors come from all over—we’ve been honored to have Dorothy Allison, Kim Stafford, Pam Houston, Lidia Yuknavitch, Gary Lilley and many, many more—click on the “instructors” tab to see them all.
+Our instructors come from all over—we’ve been honored to have Dorothy Allison, Kim Stafford, Pam Houston, Lidia Yuknavitch, Clare Dededer, Gary Lilley, Greg Glazner and many, many more—click on the “instructors” tab to see them all.
 All of our workshops give a writer more tools to expand their writing into the shape of their dreams.
-Our goal is that each writer leaves a workshop still wanting to write and still desiring to grow as a writer.
+Our goal is that each writer leaves a workshop on fire with confidence.
 Feedback is given in the spirit of drawing out the essence and voice of the artist and is given in a respectful and useful manner.
-Every artist reaches a point where they intuitively know they have something more to learn and in a strong workshop great things can happen.
+We know that every artist reaches a point where they intuitively sense they have something more to learn and in a strong workshop great things can happen.
 We’ve seen it, over and over again.

 “A writer’s spirit deserves time and space.
-Whether you are a journal writer or published author, The Writers’ Workshoppe is here to celebrate the sheer joy of writing.
+Whether you are a journal writer or published author, The Writers’ Workshoppe an Im[rint Books is here to celebrate the sheer joy of writing.

 There's no such thing as a final chapter.

 Peter and I have wonderful news!
 We’ve purchased the Imprint Bookstore in Port Townsend!

 When retiring owners Judy and David Hartman approached us and asked if we were interested in taking over, we said, “Yes!”

 The WW was beginning to tug at its seams again and the idea of more space (and those high ceilings!) on the main drag in town, thrilled us.